(Please click on the links for more detailed information)

 Big Boat Racing Program: This program is for the serious sailor who wishes to learn how to race big boats offshore.
 Participants must be aged 14-18.
 The program will include both practical big boat sailing/racing and a navigation theory class.

 Please come for a Q&A meeting on Wednesday February 5 at 7:00pm in the main RYC Clubhouse.
 Our Sailing Director and Sailing Chairs will be there to answer all of your questions including how to register, which class is right for your child, what equipment is needed and more.
-In addition, a mandatory meeting will be held for all enrolled sailors with their parent(s) on Monday June 17 (Date TBC) at 7:00pm.
+In addition, a mandatory meeting will be held for all enrolled sailors with their parent(s) on Tuesday, June 18 at 7:00pm.

 Our primary means of communication during the summer will be through email and the Junior Program website.
 Please check your email regularly once the summer begins.
 Our Sailing Director and instructors are always available to discuss your child’s sailing progress and any other concerns you may have.